-Echaka Agba (she/her) is an award winning theatre, film, and television and teaching artist based in New York and Chicago.
-She has performed on various stages in Chicago including Steppenwolf Theater Company, Goodman Theater, Chicago Shakespeare Theater, Theatre Wit and Writers Theater.
-In front of the camera, she has appeared on several network and cable programs including Work In Progress and The Chi (Showtime), Chicago Med (NBC), and South Side (HBO) and has actively worked in independent series development in Chicago.
-Echaka is a member of the Mezcla Media Collective and the Sundance Collab Institute having studied under Rebecca Murga and a graduate of The School At Steppenwolf.
+Echaka Agba is an on stage/screen performer and filmmaker as well as teaching artist now based in New York and Chicago.
+She has performed on various stages in Chicago including Steppenwolf Theater Company, Goodman Theater, Chicago Shakespeare Theater, and Writers Theater.
+In front of the camera, she has appeared on several network and cable programs including South Side (MAX), Work In Progress and The Chi (Showtime) and The Red Line (CBS).
+As a filmmaker she actively works in independent series development as well as co-creating/producing/directing the experimental short film collection, Where Could We Go: A Map Of Finding Home.
+Film festival selections include Film Diary NYC (2024), NewFest Film Festival (2022), Afrikana Independent Film Festival (2021, 2022) and Black X Film Festival (2021) Lagos Film Festival (2021) (Rome, Italy).
 She received a teaching fellowship at Acting Studio Chicago where she is a member teacher today.

 Troy Lewis moved from Texas to Zambia at the age of 7 where he grew up in the capital, Lusaka.
 He is now a filmmaker and writer based in Chicago, with a BA from Northwestern University in Film and Creative Writing—Fiction.
 In 2017, he served on the Jury for the Student Section at the San Sebastian International Film Festival.
 His sitcom pilot, executive produced by Julia Louis-Dreyfus, is currently in post-production, and his most recently completed directorial project, Oglesby Park, premiered on The Wrap.